 Security Operations Centre (SOC) Analyst

 A SOC analyst is a team member who monitors, analyses, and responds in real-time to potential security threats.
-The primary objective of a Security Operations Centre analyst is to protect a network from being attacked.
+The primary objective of a Security Operations Centre analyst is to protect a network from possible attacks.

 A SOC analyst often relies on pre-built software and technology to assist in identifying risks without having to read sophisticated computer code daily.
-Although having basic coding skills may help a SOC analyst discover threats more effectively, it is not typically required in this profession.
+Although having basic coding skills may help a SOC analyst discover threats more effectively, it is not a must in this profession.
 A SOC analyst tends to rely on pre-built software and technology.

-Because they supervise a team of software developers, analysts, and programmers who are constructing the application, software, or system, product managers are exempt from having to write computer code themselves.
+Product managers are exempt from writing computer code because they supervise a team of software developers, analysts, and programmers constructing the application, software, or system.

-The product manager’s responsibility is to guarantee that their teams fulfill stringent deadlines and remain within the restrictions of the budget.
+The product manager‘s responsibility is to guarantee that their teams fulfill stringent deadlines and remain within the budget restrictions.
 Because they are not responsible for doing the technical aspects of the job, they don’t need in-depth coding abilities to be effective in their roles.

 Compliance Officer